aleksander-jachowicz-sp/ITF-documentation/docs/ITF XML Reference.md

 `<ApprovalSet>` Single approval set for ApprovalSummary.
 There can be only one ApprovalSet per ApprovalSummary.

 `<RequestApprovalItem>` - Single approvalItem to be validated.
-The attribute are the same as the attribute of Sailpoint’s ApprovalItem.
+The attribute is the same as the attribute of Sailpoint’s ApprovalItem.

 `<IdentityName>` - Optional element.
 Command will search for last identity request for test identity (specified in the test case).
 If this element is present command will search for last identity request belonging to this identity instead.